thegenemyers/DALIGNER/README.md

 easy for one to read and parse the information for further use.
 For each LA the pair of reads is output on a line.  -c requests that one further output the coordinates of the LA segments be output.
-The -d option requests that the number of difference in the LA be output, and -t requests that the tracepoint information be output.
+The -d option requests that the number of difference in the LA be output, -t requests that the tracepoint information be output, and -l requests the length of the two reads be output.
 Finally, -o requests that only LAs that are proper overlaps be output.

 The format is very simple.
 Each requested piece of information occurs on a line.
 The first character of every line is a "1-code" character that tells you what information